 Ever since, the organization has expanded their works, not only limited in political awareness, but also how to encourage young women to be an active, intelligent, and confident member of the community.

-As the pioneer of young women network in Indonesia, we focus on building the capacity instead of providing aid or reactive program by providing a free leadership training program and networking platform for young women aged 18-25 years old, especially those who come from marginalized areas.
+As the pioneer of young women network in Indonesia, we focus on building the capacity instead of providing aid or reactive program by providing a free leadership training program and networking platform for young women aged 18-25 years old, especially those who come from marginalized population.

 To increase the number of qualified and respectful Indonesian women leaders by encouraging and help build their capacity to participate in their community